MandalSusant/Diabetes_Prediction_App/README.md

 # Diabetes Prediction App 🩸📊
 A machine learning-based web application that predicts the likelihood of diabetes using patient health data.
-Built with Python (Flask), Scikit-learn, and deployed using Streamlit/Heroku.
+Built with Python (Flask), Scikit-learn

 # Features
 ✅ User-Friendly Interface: Simple input form for health parameters.